jellyfin/jellyfin-roku-legacy/DEVGUIDE.md

     - [When giving your setting a name](#when-giving-your-setting-a-name)
     - [When giving your setting a description](#when-giving-your-setting-a-description)
       - [**Remember to add all new strings to locale/en\_US/translations.ts**](#remember-to-add-all-new-strings-to-localeen_ustranslationsts)

-Follow the steps below to install the app on your personal Roku device.
-This will enable you to write code for the app, install the latest beta release, as well as provide app logs to the developers if you encounter a bug.

 ## Developer Mode